What is a Thigh Lift?

 Thigh Lift- The Procedure

-The thigh lift is performed by Dr. Donovan Rosas with general anesthesia.
+The thigh lift is performed by Dr. Rubinstein with general anesthesia.
 Incision patterns will vary.
 In many cases, the incision is placed in the groin and extends down and around to the back of the thigh.
 Smaller incisions may be made for individuals with less extensive sagging.
 For a medial thigh lift, for instance, the incision is limited to the groin area.
 If the outer thigh is being treated, it will be a groin incision only if there is minimal laxity, but if not it will be a hockey stick or J type incision that extends down the medial thigh since there is more laxity.

 Working through the incision, the underlying tissue is reshaped and tightened.
 Excess skin is then removed and the incisions are closed.